 SPCs and Agile coaches will be critical in ensuring these practices and learnings become common usage, unblocking time for more strategic thinking.
 Indeed, there’s no shortage of opportunities for SPCs and Lean-Agile Leaders to practice and demonstrate their new skills and mindset.

 Inspect and Adapt

-Finally, there is no coaching opportunity more critical than the first Inspect and Adapt workshop.
+No coaching opportunity is more critical than the first Inspect and Adapt workshop.
 That’s where everyone will learn how the PI went, how the teams performed against their PI objectives, how well the organization is adopting SAFe, and how the solution they developed really worked at that point in time.
 In addition, SPCs and coaches can lead the first real corrective action and problem-solving workshop.

-This gives teams the tools they need to improve their performance independently.
-It also allows them to work together—along with their management stakeholders—to collaboratively address the larger impediments that they face.
+This workshop gives teams the tools they need to improve their performance independently.
+It also allows them to work together with their management stakeholders to address the more significant impediments they face collaboratively.

-For the first ART, then, it’s on to the next PI.
-But for the reader, it’s on to the next article in the Implementation Roadmap series: Launch More ARTs in the Value Stream.Next
+For the first ART, it’s onward in its journey of relentless improvement.
+But for the reader, it’s on to the following article in the Implementation Roadmap series: Launch More ARTs and Value Streams.

 This article serves as a launching pad to explore these steps in detail and understand how to apply them to specific implementations.